Licensing ESXi 6.x/7.0.x and vCenter Server 6.x/7.0.x

 ESXi hosts are licensed with VMware vSphere licenses on a per-processor basis.
 A vSphere license has a certain CPU capacity and can be used for an ESXi host whose CPU number doesn’t exceed the capacity of the license.
 This provides flexibility if you use one license for licensing multiple ESXi hosts.
 For example, if you have a vSphere license whose capacity is 8 processors, you can license two ESXi hosts with 4 processors each, or four ESXi hosts with 2 processors each.
 You can also license two 2-processor servers and one 4-processor server.
 A multicore CPU is counted as one CPU if the number of physical CPU cores is not higher than 32.
 If a CPU has more than 32 cores, then an additional CPU license must be applied.
 The amount of RAM and the number of running VMs are not limited by VMware licenses.

 There is also a free ESXi license with limited functionality that allows you to run VMs on a standalone ESXi host.
-For more information, read about Free ESXi in this blog post.

 The Evaluation Mode